lumunizf/Ruby/README.md

 1. **Instalação do Ruby**

-- Download do Ruby + devkit em: HTTP://RUBYINSTALLER.ORG/DOWNLOADS/
+- Download do Ruby + devkit em: https://rubyinstaller.org/downloads/

 - Ao executar a instalação marcar as opções:
-  - "Add Ruby executables to your PATH"*
+  - *"Add Ruby executables to your PATH"*
-  - "Associate .rb and .rbw files with this Ruby installation"*
+  - *"Associate .rb and .rbw files with this Ruby installation"*
-  - "Use UTF-8 as default external encoding"*
+  - *"Use UTF-8 as default external encoding"*

 - Acionar a tecla ENTER no prompt que se abre após a instalação.

 - E acionar a tecla ENTER novamente para finalizar a instalação.

-- Digitar o comando abaixo no terminal para confirmar que a instalação ocorreu com sucesso:
+- Digitar o comando abaixo no terminal para confirmar a instalação:

 ```
 ruby -v